EndPointCorp/end-point-blog/2016/01/13/mediawiki-major-upgrade-process.html.md

 ### Preparation

-Before making any changes, make sure everything is up to date in [git](https://rogerdudler.github.io/git-guide/).
-You do have your MediaWiki site controlled by git, right?
+Before making any changes, make sure everything is up to date in [Git](https://rogerdudler.github.io/git-guide/).
+You do have your MediaWiki site controlled by Git, right?
 If not, go do so right now.
 Then check you are on the main branch and have no outstanding changes.
 It should look like this:

 ```